MicrosoftDocs/memdocs/sccm/core/clients/deploy/device-restart-notifications.md

 ## Log files

-Use the **RebootCoordinator.log** for troubleshooting device restarts.
+Use the **RebootCoordinator.log** and **SCNotify.log** for troubleshooting device restarts.
 You may also have to use additional client [log files](/sccm/core/plan-design/hierarchy/log-files) based on the type of deployment used.

 ## Next steps